Elena Delle Donne: College career

 After winning the CAA conference tournament, the Blue Hens were the #6 seed in their region of the 2013 NCAA Women's Division I Basketball Tournament.
 Delle Donne led them to victories over #11 West Virginia and #3 North Carolina.
-The Blue Hens then lost to #2 Kentucky, despite Delle Donne's 33 points.
+The Blue Hens then lost to No. 2 Kentucky, despite Delle Donne's 33 points.

 WNBA career

 Chicago Sky (2013–2017)

-Following her collegiate career, Delle Donne was one of twelve players to be invited to the 2013 WNBA Draft.
+Following her collegiate career, Delle Donne was one of twelve players to be invited to the 2013 WNBA draft.
 She was selected second overall in that draft by the Chicago Sky, a team that went 14–20 in the 2012 season.
 In her professional debut, Delle Donne scored 22 points against fellow rookie Brittney Griner and the Phoenix Mercury, in a 102–80 victory.
 She led all players in votes for the 2013 WNBA All-Star Game, the first time a rookie had done so in league history.
 However, a concussion forced her to miss the game.
 After the All-Star break, Delle Donne returned to action, and continued to play at a high level.
 The Sky not only qualified for the playoffs for the first time in franchise history, but they also earned the top seed in the Eastern Conference.
 Delle Donne was named the 2013 Rookie of the Year.

 The 2014 regular season had Delle Donne playing only 16 games due to a flare-up of Lyme disease, averaging less than 19 minutes in the final seven games.
 Eventually, she rose up during the playoffs, helping the Sky defeat the Atlanta Dream in the first round, scoring 34 points—including a game-winning shot with 8.2 seconds left in overtime—as the Sky erased a 17-point deficit with 8:12 left in regulation in the deciding game.
 However, Delle Donne was elbowed while going for a rebound in the Atlanta series, and suffered a back injury that reduced her play time in the following round against the Indiana Fever.
 The Sky still got to the WNBA finals, but they lost to the Phoenix Mercury.
 Delle Donne played only ten minutes in the first game; she took medication to play 68 minutes and score 45 points over the final two games.